the-isf-academy/drawing/README.md

         points = square_with_points(30)
         add_perspective(points, [0, 100], 0.3)

+By the way, if you defined objects with 3-d coordinates, you could draw the whole scene using `add_perspective` and converting the z-coordinate to a `depth` value between 0 and 1.
+Could be fun!

 ## lines

 The `lines` module contains helpers that change how the turtle draws.
 Each of these is a context manager,